zyr1on/UnityLibraryToMakeThingsEasy/README.md

         if(transform.position.y > bounds.min.y) { // its more like if the y coordinate of the gameObject(this) exceeds the limit
             // DO THINGS
         }
+        // Or you can use Like this Mathf.Clamp(transform.position.x,bounds.min.x,bounds.max.x);
     }
 }
 ```